zold-io/blog.zold.io/_posts/2019/03/2019-03-11-how-to-integrate.md

 will be the numbers you generated before.
 Using them, you can find the customer in your database and apply the incoming payment to their balance.

+Your server has to respond with 200 status code and the body of the response must be `OK`.
+If this won't happen for any reason (for example, your server is temporary down), the WTS will make another attempt to send you the GET request in a few minutes.
+It will keep making those attempts for 24 hours and then it will give up.

 ## Sending Zolds

 Sending is easier.
 You just make a single POST HTTP request, which should